 THE FIX: Use hydrating mascara and brow products that do not interfere with/block normal follicular function.
 Cream-based brow products are generally more hydrating than powder options, however, your best bet is to read the ingredient list and avoid the above ingredients!

-Our Nourish & Define Brow Pencil and Nourish & Define Brow Pomade are not only infused with ultra-hydrating natural ingredients like Shea Butter, Vitamin E, and Olive Oil, they’re packed with growth-activated ingredients that will take your brows from brittle to ultra-bold.
+Our Nourish & Define Brow Pencil and Nourish & Define Brow Pomade are not only infused with ultra-hydrating natural ingredients like Shea Butter, Vitamin E, and Olive Oil, they’re packed with ingredients to improve the appearance of brow hairs and that will take your brows from brittle to ultra-bold.

 REASON #2: STRESS